-To get the latest revision, context-click the file and choose Get Latest Revision.
+To get the latest revision, right-click the file and choose Get Latest Revision.

-To get a previous revision, context-click the file and choose File History.
-In the History tab, context-click the desired revision and choose Get this Revision.
-Alternately, context-click the file and choose Get Revision...
+To get a previous revision, right-click the file and choose File History.
+In the History tab, right-click the desired revision and choose Get this Revision.
+Alternately, right-click the file and choose Get Revision...
 In the Get Revision dialog, specify the desired revision.